WHAT IS THE SUZUKI METHOD?

 If you are ready to enroll in lessons or have additional questions, please visit our 'How to Register for Suzuki' page, or click the first link in the menu on the right.

-*Students interested in the Preparatory String Program who are currently taking private lessons outside of Sherwood may enroll in the program for a fee of $400 per term.
-Please call for details.
+Students interested in the Suzuki Preparatory Program who are currently taking private lessons outside of Sherwood may enroll in the program for a fee of $800 per year.